 Best Payroll Software for QuickBooks Integration: Intuit QuickBooks Payroll

-In the past, we have recommended Intuit QuickBooks Payroll if you needed certain advanced features such as multiple pay schedules, accruing paid time off, or splitting direct deposit between multiple bank accounts.
+In the past, we have recommended Intuit QuickBooks Payroll if you needed certain advanced features such as multiple pay schedules, accruing paid time off, managing maternity leave, or splitting direct deposit between multiple bank accounts.
 The primary reason to choose Intuit QuickBooks Payroll used to be to save money on these advanced features.
 In particular, bundling enhanced payroll with QuickBooks is only $60/month plus $5/month per employee (price promotions are regularly offered).